inivekin/abosa/abosa.typ

 between your posturing as feist.
 I too would bark at empty void when I'd not know who's hurting me,
-I am not guide for paranoid
+I am no guide for paranoid
 but I can keep you company.
 The trailing sleet I'm glad to shed with flailing feats of selfish plead, we fledgling fleet have not yet said our last of which you still have need.
-But casting dovn, submerged in deep expanse which laps at heaped collapse, you yearn to dampen cracks that creep and threaten widening of gaps.
+But casting down, submerged in deep expanse which laps at heaped collapse, you yearn to dampen cracks that creep and threaten widening of gaps.